-How Long is the Grammar Part of the ACT? | Test Section Timing
+How Long Is the Grammar Part of the Act? | Test Section Timing

 The ACT consists of four sections, officially requiring 2 hours and 55 minutes to complete, encompassing a total of 215 questions.